echodeteam/echode/LANGUAGE.md

 > end program

 The command line arguments are made available with the _argv_ list
+## Comments
+Comments are blocks of code that are ignored by the compiler.
+There are two styles of comment
+> ... //commment is ignored

+This style is maintained until the end of the line or
+> ... /*
+> comment
+>
+> is
+>
+> ignored */

 ## Variables and Literals
 Variables are declared with the _let_ statement and the _declare_ statement.
 The difference is that a let statement assigns a variable at the same time as it is declared, while a declare statement simply declares it's name